Gainzislife/Finance-Calculators/README.md

 ## Prerequisites

-Install Python 3.8.
+* Install Python 3.8.
-Open and run python file with IDLE.
+* Open and the run python file with IDLE.